How do bucket toilets work?

 The idea behind them is simple.
 You go to the toilet on the bucket where the waste is collected and stored until it’s ready to be composted.
 It’s very similar to modern systems but with no extra features like fans or heaters.

 Instead, you use what’s called a covering material to avoid odors.
-We have a different article explaining what makes a good cover material if you’re interested.
+I have a different article explaining what makes a good cover material if you’re interested.

 To get started with a bucket toilet you’ll need:

 - a compostable covering material (coco coir)

 Once you have everything, line your bucket with a compostable trash bag and place the toilet seat on top.
 Before you use it, make sure to put some compostable covering material at the bottom of the bag.
 Because these toilets aren’t urine-diverting you need something to absorb any excess moisture.

 I tend to use coco coir.
 It’s really easy to store because it comes in compressed bricks, and I’ve never had any problems with odors.